WE MET BEFORE?

 painfully yearn for someone who's consistently present

 and available!
-It has also impaired his self-worth.
+This childhood imprint has also impaired his self-worth,

 critical to understand that if a Borderline partner becomes healthier